All scans and blood draws are performed by trained personnel

 What are the limitations of NIPT?

-Twin pregnancy limitations: For twin pregnancies, high probability test results apply to at least one fetus; male test results apply to one or both fetuses; female test results apply to both fetuses.
+Twin pregnancy limitations: for twin pregnancy only basic trisomies; high probability test results apply to at least one fetus; male test results apply to one or both fetuses; female test results apply to both fetuses.

 What do NIPT results show?